josh-collinsworth/joco-sveltekit/src/routes/blog/posts/build-static-sveltekit-markdown-blog.md

 ![The data from our posts is now coming through as JSON!](/images/post_images/sveltekit-posts-json.png)

 Even cooler: this endpoint will update automatically with each Markdown post we add!
-Drop a new `.md` folder in, and it's part of the endpoint.
+Drop a new `.md` file in, and it's part of the endpoint.

 <SideNote>
 Ideally, you'll probably want to add try/catch blocks to that code, in case anything goes wrong while loading the endpoint.